Executive Assistant Agency vs Offshore Virtual Assistant: The Real Comparison for CEOs

 This isn't a verdict that says one model is always right.
 It's a framework for making the decision based on your actual situation, not on what's familiar or what's cheapest on the surface.

-For most European executives, the managed European agency model wins on quality, availability, and total cost once overhead is calculated.
-The offshore route is not inherently wrong - it's just built for a different problem.
+For most European executives who need embedded C-suite support, the managed European agency model wins on capability, continuity, and total cost once overhead is calculated.
+The offshore route is not inherently wrong - it's built for a different problem.

 Individual offshore VAs can handle task-based admin competently.
-The structural limitations - shared attention across 5+ clients, timezone gaps, high churn, and absence of quality oversight - make sustained C-suite performance difficult regardless of individual capability.
-C-suite EA work requires embedded context, real-time availability, and continuity that the offshore model doesn't support.
+The structural limitations - task-taker operating model, shared attention across multiple clients, high churn, and variable quality oversight - make sustained C-suite performance difficult regardless of individual capability.

-The CEO absorbs the full impact: context reset, productivity gap, and the search for a replacement - either through the platform or starting over.
+The CEO absorbs the full impact: context reset, productivity gap, and the search for a replacement.
+The cost isn't just the re-hiring hours - it's the months of "I'll just do it myself because it's faster than explaining it again."
 With DonnaPro, replacement is handled by the agency.
 Accumulated context is documented and transferred.
-The CEO's investment in the relationship is protected.

-DonnaPro: 9 days from signing the contract to the first working day.
+9 days from signing the contract to the first working day - regardless of whether the arrangement is part-time or full-time.

 Most CEOs who reach this page have already tried an offshore VA - and absorbed the management overhead without ever seeing it on an invoice.